relevant-ai/RelevantCardsDocumentation/README.md

 }
 ```

+### `_MERGE`

-**`_MERGE`**: Takes an array of objects, strings, or arrays, and returns an array containing each of those objects, strings, and array elements.
+Takes an array of objects, strings, or arrays, and returns an array containing each of those objects, strings, and array elements.
 The syntax is as in the following example:

 ```json
 {